followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/instance().md

 ===================================================================

 <!--shortDescription-->
-Returns an instance of this component class.
+Returns this widget's instance.
+Use it to access other methods of the widget.
 <!--/shortDescription-->

 <!--returnType-->object<!--/returnType-->
 <!--returnDescription-->
-An instance of this component class
+This widget's instance.
 <!--/returnDescription-->

 <!--fullDescription-->
-Use this method to access other methods of the component.

 <!--/fullDescription-->